DD-DeCaF/decaf-frontend-module-example/README.md

 When frontend module is changed (updated on github), a few manual actions are needed to deploy it.

-1. trigger a build on
+1. Trigger a build on
    [decaf-frontend docker hub](https://hub.docker.com/r/dddecaf/decaf-frontend/~/settings/automated-builds/).
 Pay attention to which image is deployed at the moment.
-2. Wait until new image is built (see the build [status pagge](https://hub.docker.com/r/dddecaf/decaf-frontend/builds/)
+2. Wait until new image is built (see the [build status page](https://hub.docker.com/r/dddecaf/decaf-frontend/builds/))
 3. Redeploy `decaf-frontend`
    [stack on docker cloud](https://cloud.docker.com/app/dddecaf/stack/4ceb7e27-963f-4d22-85dd-96eaa210ffee/general).
 Make sure to not "Reuse existing container volumes?" as old frontend